The SAR Foundation Board

 Karen recently retired to Bend to enjoy the great outdoors.
 Her activities include water skiing, boating, mountain biking, hiking and her favorite, alpine skiing.

-Ashley is a graduate of the 2016 Search and Rescue Academy class and currently serves on the medical, MRU, and snowmobile teams.
+Ashley is a graduate of the 2016 Search and Rescue Academy and currently serves as the Team Coordinator for the Incident Management Team, as well as being on the Medical, Swiftwater/Dive, Field Team Leader, ATV, and Snowmobile Teams.
 She joined the SAR Foundation in 2017 as a Special Resource, due to her leading the Recruiting effort for the 2018 Academy.
-When Ashley is not volunteering for SAR and OAS, she can usually be found playing outside with her 9 year lab/Weimaraner mix named Kaia.
+When Ashley is not volunteering for SAR and Oregon Adaptive Sports, she can usually be found playing outside with her husband, two children, and two dogs.

 Ed was able to continue his outdoor trips over the years, first with Claire in the northern mid-west, then with their 3 daughters in the mountains and on the rivers of Utah.
 More recently, Ed has led trips for friends and family in Utah, Wyoming, and Oregon.
 After moving here, he re-discovered his love of solo backpacking, and is focusing on exploring the Wallowa Mountains one week at a time.